GraalVM, Reflection and Native Image

 ]

-Run the application with the tracing agent enabled.
-In our shell run the following:
+Run the application with the agent enabled in the same terminal:

 java -agentlib:native-image-agent=config-output-dir=META-INF/native-image ReflectionExample StringReverser reverse "hello"